 - Can a landlord or their agent charge non-optional fees?

 - Types of fees that can be charged

 - Types of fees that are prohibited

 - Property portals should provide clear access to information about agent’s fees

+Whilst we note that many fees are unlikely to be acceptable, if agent’s fees do apply property portals should provide clear access to information about these fees.
 The ASA has not yet ruled on the presentation of non-optional fees on property portals.

 Property portals are used by a large number of estate agents, many of whom use different names for the type of fees they charge.
 CAP therefore considers that for property portals, it is not necessary to include the non-optional charges next to the monthly rent.
 However, that information does still need to be available to consumers and CAP considers that it is likely to be acceptable to provide it one step away from the monthly rent, such as through a pop-up box titled “fees apply” (or similar) which appears next to the monthly rent amount.